julekgwa/21sh/README.md

  * !n
  * !! and !-1
  * CTRL+R (reverse-i-search)
+ * :arrow_up: UP or :arrow_down: DOWN
 * Copy and Paste
+ * CTRL-W - Copy what is currently in front of the cursor.
+ * CTRL-I - Copy the entire line that has being typed.
  * CTRL-K - Cut or delete what is currently in front of the cursor.
  * CTRL-X - Cut or delete the entire line that has being typed.
- * CTRL-V - Paste the last thing you deleted (using CTRL-K or CTRL-X ).
+ * CTRL-V - Paste the last thing you deleted (using CTRL-K, CTRL-W, CTRL-I or CTRL-X ).
 * Auto complete
 * unset
 * export